k2view-academy/K2View-Academy/articles/27_auditing/01_auditing_overview.md

 </tr>
 </tbody>
 </table>
+For example, when the user performs login and authentication to the Web Framework, the activity is audited as follows:

+- Action = LOGIN
+- Protocol = HTTP/1.1
+- Query = LDAP/SAML/FABRIC

+When the user performs login to the Fabric console, it is audited as follows:

+* Action = LOGIN
+* Protocol = DRIVER
+* Query = LDAP/FABRIC

+Failure logins are audited as well.
+Logout is not audited.

 ### Turning Auditing On/Off

 By default, Auditing is set to OFF.
-To enable Auditing in Fabric, set AUDIT=ON in the config.ini file and then restart Fabric.
+To enable Auditing in Fabric, set **AUDIT=ON** in the **config.ini** file and then restart Fabric.

 [<img align="right" width="60" height="54" src="/articles/images/Next.png">](02_filtering_strategy.md)